Top 10 Natural Home Remedies for Gout

 Here are the most popular natural home remedies voted by gout sufferers:

-3. Cherries: Whether sweet or sour, cherries have been known to be extremely effective in treating gout and lowering uric acid due to their high antioxidant properties.
+3. Cherries: Whether sweet or sour, cherries have been known to be extremely effective and may help treat gout and support healthy uric acid due to their high antioxidant properties.
 In one study conducted with 600 people suffering from gout, it was concluded that eating half a cup serving of cherries daily (10-12 cherries) resulted in a 35% reduced risk of a successive gout attack.
 For those eating 2 or even 3 servings in a day, their risk dropped to 50%!
 But that is too much sugar as well which can cause other health ailments.
 Best recommendation is to use a tart cherry extract supplement and avoid the sugar intake if you can!

 5. Water: Very simple, we all have it and it’s usually free.
-Drink plenty of it and flush excess uric acid out of your body.
-Staying hydrated is one effective way of limiting gout flares.
+Drink plenty of it since it may help flush excess uric acid out of your body.
+Staying hydrated is one effective way that may limit gout flares.
 Drink at least 8 glasses of water a day but if you can, why not strive for 12?!
 Make sure a water bottle is with you everywhere you go, I carry a bottle with me from morning to night and keep refilling it all day long.

-6. Lemon Juice: Another natural home remedy that helps alkalize your body thus reducing uric acid in the blood, is drinking lemon juice.
+6. Lemon Juice: Another natural home remedy that may help alkalize your body and may support healthy uric acid in the blood, is drinking lemon juice.
 Many gout sufferers squeeze half a lemon in a glass of 8 oz. of water and drink it up to three times a day.
 Others will combine it with ½ a teaspoon of baking soda.
-Remember lemon juice is also high in vitamin C which also helps gout.
+Remember lemon juice is also high in vitamin C which may also help gout.

-7. Celery Seeds: Another popular natural home remedy that helps lower uric acid and prevent gout according to many gout sufferers is celery seed extract.
-Celery seed simply stimulates your kidneys causing your kidneys to excrete more uric acid out of the body.
+7. Celery Seeds: Another popular natural home remedy that may help support healthy uric acid according to many gout sufferers is celery seed extract.
+Celery seed simply stimulates your kidneys and may cause your kidneys to excrete more uric acid out of the body.
 Thus it causes you to visit the bathroom and urinate more.

 8. Epsom Salt: There is no better topical treatment to treat a gout attack than epsom salt, widely used by many to relax muscles, aches and pains.
-The presence of magnesium which is an alkaline minreal in epsom salt also helps to treat gout.
+The presence of magnesium which is an alkaline mineral in epsom salt also may help to treat gout.
 Before taking a bath, simply add 1 to 2 cups of Epsom salt in your bath and soak your entire body or affected joint, for at least 30 minutes.

 9. Bromelain: Bromelain is a compound found in pineapples.
-The enzymes within it are frequently recommended for gout sufferers since it can lower uric acid and ease inflammation caused by gout.
+The enzymes within it are frequently recommended for gout sufferers since it may help support healthy uric acid and may ease inflammation caused by gout.
 Again, bromelain is loaded with vitamin C as well which is also good for your gout.
 Bromelain is also considered a natural pain killer for many other ailments.

-10. Vitamin C: A very popular vitamin with gout sufferers, let’s not forget vitamin C. Numerous studies have shown how vitamin C is effective in lowering uric acid levels in your blood.
+10. Vitamin C: A very popular vitamin with gout sufferers, let’s not forget vitamin C. Numerous studies have shown how vitamin C is effective, supporting healthy uric acid levels in your blood.

 Finally, don’t forget to rest your affected joint(s) when suffering from gout as much as you can and do not overuse it so you can heal faster.
 Minimize the time spent on your joints.
 You can also ice your joints if you like for some temporary pain relief.
 Apply an ice-pack to help ease pain and inflammation several times a day for about 20 to 30 minutes each time.
 Elevating your foot also helps ease the pain causing the blood to flow to that particular area of the body.
 Don’t be shy and use a cane to walk around thus avoiding unnecessary pressure onto the affected joint(s).
 Yes I admit it, I walked around with a cane during my first gout attack since it striked my big toe and knee at the same time.
 You can do it too!